jamietre/iter8/README.md

 # iter8

-A data transformation library that provides the familiar `Array` API plus extensions for use on JavaScript iterables.
+A small (10k) data transformation library that provides the familiar `Array` API plus extensions for use on JavaScript iterables.

 ## Why?

 Iterators are a powerful new feature of ES6.
 ES6 `Set` and `Map` types offer some much needed support for basic data structures that support iterables directly.
 But, interop with arrays is inconvenient, and they lack native support for the most of the familiar array transformation methods.

 `iter8` seeks to bridge the gap between arrays and iterables, leveraging native data structures and adding some useful new transformation functions.
-Internally, it handles everything as an immutable sequence, and defers all queries for non-value-producing operations.
-No work gets done until you ask for some specific output, and the sequence is only iterated as much as needed to perform your operations.
+Because everything is treated as a seqeunce, no work gets done until you ask for some specific output, and the sequence is only iterated as much as needed to perform your operations.

+### immutability by design

+Internally, iter8 handles everything as a sequence, and defers all queries for non-value-producing operations.
+All sequences are immutable naturally - you only access elements during processing, and not entire sets.

+### interop with `Map`, `Set`, `Array`, and `immutable` data structures

+`Map` and `Set` can be constructed directly from an iterable sequence. `iter8` lets you easily create these data structures, as every iter8 object is iterable.
+Same with data structures from the popular `immutable` library.

 ## Installation